Menu

 • Fairly sings off the page, it is that lyrical.
 A masterful job, Kathy Green, Magazine Editor, New York, U.S.A.

-• A novel that spans a century and three continents to delve into the shadows of memory and the imagination, Howard Bokser, Editor, Concordia University Magazine, Spring 2010
+• A novel that spans a century and three continents to delve into the shadows of memoir and the imagination, Howard Bokser, Editor, Concordia University Magazine, Spring 2010

 • It’s a fictional world that I was reluctant to leave, Mary Fitzpatrick, Artist, Digital Illustrator.